monkeytypegame/monkeytype/backend/mongo-todo.md

 - Is filteredResults.reverse(); in account.js going to cause efficiency issues?
   - For loop in account could work backwards instead, but this would add complexity
 - Why does `if (page == "account") pageTransition = false;` get rid of endless account loading bug when accessing via url
+- Name is not passed in user token/auth().currentUser
+- Firestore read operations seem high
+  - Does this include index.html serving as well as user authentication or is there more?

 ### Possibilities